chairmanmow/stacktion/README.md

 # stacktion
-Stack as many things as possible
+Stack as many things as possible on Synchronet